 Ridgefield, like all communities, has always been changing.
-From European settlers in the 17th century to young people and empty nesters moving from urban areas, there has been a consistent flow of arrivals and departures The question, then, has never been if Ridgefield would change, but how.
+From European settlers in the 17th century to city-dwellers fleeing the pandemic, there has been a consistent flow of new arrivals.
+The question, then, has never been if Ridgefield would change, but how.